Notifications

 Notification Severity Types

-The manager supports four severity levels of notifications:
+The manager supports four severity levels:

 type NotificationSeverity = "error" | "warning" | "info" | "success";